Fog collection: Modern methods

+In dense urban settings the same mesh technology can be embedded directly into façades, roof fins or brise-soleil so that the building envelope itself becomes a water harvester; such systems are known as building-integrated fog collectors (BIFCs).

 Chilean project

 The intent of the Canadian project was simply to use fog collection devices to study the constituents of the fog that they collected.
 However, their success sparked the interest of scientists in Chile's National Forest Corporation (CONAF) and Catholic University of Chile to exploit the camanchaca or garúa clouds which blanket the northern Chile coast in the southern hemisphere winter.
 With funding from the International Development Research Centre (IDRC), the MSC collaborated with the Chileans to begin testing different designs of collection facilities on El Tofo Mountain in northern Chile.
 Once perfected, approximately 50 of the systems were erected and used to irrigate seedlings on the hillside in an attempt at reforestation.
 Once vegetation became established, it should have begun collecting fog for itself, like the many cloud forests in South America, in order to flourish as a self-sustaining system.

 The success of the reforestation project is unclear, but approximately five years after the beginning of the project, the nearby village of Chungungo began to push for a pipeline to be sent down the mountain into the town.
 Though this was not in the scope of CONAF, which pulled out at this point, it was agreed to expand the collection facility to 94 nylon mesh collectors with a reserve tank and piping in order to supply the 300 inhabitants of Chungungo with water.

 The IDRC reports that ten years later in 2002, only nine of the devices remained and the system overall was in very poor shape.
 Conversely, the MSC states in its article that the facility was still fully functional in 2003, but provides no details behind this statement.
 In June 2003 the IDRC reported that plans existed to revive the site on El Tofo.

+In early 2025, researchers in Chile concluded that capturing water from fog - on a large scale - could provide some of the driest cities in the world with drinking water.
+Researchers conducted fog harvesting in Alto Hospicio, situated in the Atacama Desert, by the coast, is one of the driest places on Earth.
+The average annual rainfall in the region is less than 0.19 in; the city faces significant social challenges, with high levels of poverty and reliance on water delivered by truck.